vzhou842/victorzhou.com/content/posts/2019-02-09-a-javascript-bug.md

 ## Why would you ever write code with so many Immediately Invoked Function Expressions ([IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE))?

-[This post]() explains the backstory behind how I wrote bad enough code to have this bug.
+It's a long story, but I'll make a post soon explaining how I wrote bad enough code to have this bug.
+[Subscribe](http://eepurl.com/gf8JCX) (no spam, for real) if you want to get notified when it's published!

 ## The Lesson